a-devops-guy/docker-magento/README.md

 4. ES - hostname(ES) - No Credentila
 5. RabbitMq: - Hostname(rmq) - guest:guest

-### Note: to use ES service you have to log into backend to use the service.
-As magento 2.3 doesnt include cli to use ES7 service

-### refer branch mage2.4 to use magento 2.4 service
+### refer branch master to use magento 2.3 service
 ### most of the variables are hardcoded.
 As this is for test env. raise an issue if anything.